arthurtira/spring-boot-sqs-example/README.md

 ### How to run it?
 Package the application as a Docker image and run as a Docker container.

-To build the docker image use the following command:
+To build the Docker image use the following command:
 ```
 $ docker build -t spring-boot-sqs-example .
 ```

-To run the Docker container run the following command, make sure to replace ACCESS_KEY_ID_HERE and SECRET_ACCESS_KEY_HERE with your AWS credentials:
+To run the Docker container use the following command and make sure to replace ACCESS_KEY_ID_HERE and SECRET_ACCESS_KEY_HERE with your AWS credentials:

 ```
 $ docker run --env AWS_ACCESS_KEY_ID=ACCESS_KEY_ID_HERE --env AWS_SECRET_ACCESS_KEY=SECRET_ACCESS_KEY_HERE -p 8080:8080 spring-boot-sqs-example